 Multicultural Orientation (MCO)Training

-Talk Therapy Dublin is collaborating with Outcomes Matter Education and Training to deliver an exciting new Multicultural Orientation Training, that strives to move beyond traditional cultural competency frameworks.
-This training will be relevant to those who work with diverse and multicultural populations across a wide variety of health, education, community or social care sectors, particularly those in or seeking to enter a role such as counsellor, support worker, psychologist, social worker, or community worker.
+Talk Therapy Dublin is available to deliver Multicultural Orientation Training, that strives to move beyond traditional cultural competency frameworks.
+This training will be relevant to those who work with diverse clients, patients and individuals across a wide variety of health, education, community or social care sectors, particularly those linked to roles such as counsellor, support worker, psychologist, social worker, or community worker.

-This training will introduce you to a process-orientated model of working with diversity, such as race/ethnicity, gender, sexuality, socioeconomic status, physical ability, religion, age as well as other aspects of diverse cultural identities.
+This training will introduce a process-orientated model of working with diversity, such as race/ethnicity, gender, sexuality, socioeconomic status, physical ability, religion, age as well as other aspects of diverse cultural identities.

 Please feel free to make contact if any further information is required.